 How does it work?

-In India, 17000 ft Foundation, an organisation working to improve lives of the people of remote, high altitude mountainous villages of Ladakh region in the state of Jammu and Kashmir provides an incredible voluntourism opportunity through its Voluntourist@17000 ft Program.
+In India, 17000 ft Foundation, an organization working to improve lives of the people of remote, high altitude mountainous villages of Ladakh region in the state of Jammu and Kashmir provides an incredible voluntourism opportunity through its [email protected] ft Program.

 - Ecosystem-based projects: huemul tracking, removing exotic plants that are threatening native species, collecting and planting seeds, organic farming, and natural building